xjxxjx1017/EverySimpleEventSystemForGames/README.md

 # Other notes
 * you may use "detach" delete callbacks
-* Different callbacks is idntified by it's id parameter when attached.
+* Different callbacks are idntified by their id parameters when attached.